-17. HANGING AND HOLDING PROPERTIES
+18. HANGING AND HOLDING PROPERTIES

-- 17.1 For the purposes of creating a single account for properties forming one economic entity, specific contiguous properties may be treated as one property on the valuation roll, i.e., one valuation for a number of contiguous properties.
-The holding property as well as the hanging properties will be reflected on the roll but the valuation will only be reflected against the holding property. - 17.2 Properties may be created as one economic entity in terms of the following rules: - 17.2.1 Properties must be in the same ownership; - 17.2.2 A building(s) forming an economic entity must straddle all the contiguous erven as if they were consolidated; - 17.2.3 All municipal services must be linked to the property reflecting the total municipal valuation of the erven treated as being consolidated; - 17.2.4 A contiguous property with no development potential and which is likely to attract no more than a nominal value, e.g., irregularly shaped or small pieces of land that cannot be optimally developed, for example, small garden extensions or land used for swimming pools, lanes, stairs, slivers of land bordering rivers, as well as road reserves may be treated as hanging properties even though the requirements of sub-sections 17.2.2 are not met; and - 17.2.5 Contiguous pieces of agricultural land which are being farmed as one economic entity will also qualify should the other requirements of Section 17.2 (excluding 17.2.2) be met.
+18.1.
+For the purposes of creating a single account for properties forming one economic entity, specific contiguous properties may be treated as one property on the valuation roll, i.e., one valuation for a number of contiguous properties.
+The holding property as well as the hanging properties will be reflected on the roll but the valuation will only be reflected against the holding property.

-17.3 The municipal valuer will, in his/her sole discretion, decide which properties should be treated as one economic entity in terms of paragraph 17.2.
+- 18.2.
+Properties may be created as one economic entity in terms of the following rules: - 18.2.1.
+Properties must be in the same ownership; - 18.2.2.
+A building(s) forming an economic entity must straddle all the contiguous erven as if they were consolidated; - All municipal services must be linked to the property reflecting the total municipal valuation of the erven treated as being consolidated; - 18.2.4.
+A contiguous property with no economic viability or development potential and which is likely to attract no more than a nominal value, e.g., irregularly shaped or small pieces of land that cannot be optimally developed, small uneconomic land extensions for swimming pools or gardening, lanes, stairs, slivers of land bordering rivers, as well as road reserves may be treated as a hanging property even though the requirements of sub-sections 18.2.2 are not met; and - 18.2.5.
+Contiguous pieces of agricultural land which are being farmed as one economic entity will also qualify should the other requirements of Section 18.2 (excluding 18.2.2) be met. - 18.3.
+The municipal valuer will, in his/her sole discretion, decide which properties should be treated as one economic entity in terms of paragraph 18.2.